jeena/catdog/report.md

 ## 1.1.
 Goal

-The goal with this project was to give a computer a drawing of either a cats or a dogs face and let it with high probability predict if it is a cat or a dog shown in that drawing.
+The goal of this project was to give a computer a drawing of either a cat's or a dog's face and let it recognize with high probability whether a cat or a dog is shown.

 ## 1.2.
 Scope

-First I was thinking that I would get lots of people to draw cat and dog faces for me which I later found out was far to time consuming.
+First I thought that I would get lots of people to draw cat and dog faces for me, but I later realized that it was far too time consuming.
 Therefore I had to change the scope from recognizing random peoples drawings to recognizing my own drawings, which is obviously easier.
-Nevertheless everything else didn't change that much, I just would get better results.
+Everything else did not change that much, I would just get better results.

 # 2. Preparation